TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Format       Description
 ------       -----------
-wad2         wad file, used by Quake, Quake 2, Hexen 2 wad3         wad file, used by Half Life
+wad2         wad file, used by Quake and Hexen 2 wad3         wad file, used by Half Life

 A directory based texture configuration looks as follows.
 It differs only in the package configuration, all other keys are equivalent.